DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 ### Data

 The walls that are modeled are defined in a database provided by Alex Shegay.
 The database is a MATLAB variable of type 'structure'.
 The tree-like structure of the variable consists of several levels.
 Each level consists of several varaiables, each being a 1x142 dimension array.
 Each entry within the array corresponds to a separate wall specimen.
 The order of these entries is consistent throughout the database and reflects the order of walls as appearing in the 'UniqueID' array.
-His work can be found here: (ALEX MATLAB LINK)

 ### Modeling